 Institute of Latin American Studies Student Association (ILASSA)

-The Institute of Latin American Studies Student Association (ILASSA) was formed by graduate students to encourage more active student participation in LLILAS and campus affairs concerning Latin American Studies and to provide a voice regarding the direction of the LLILAS program.
-ILASSA provides orientation activities and also sends representatives to the Graduate Student Assembly (GSA) and other campus activities.
-Membership is open to all LLILAS students.
+The Institute of Latin American Studies Student Association (ILASSA) is the representative student body organization.
+It was formed by graduate students to encourage more active student participation in LLILAS and UT concerning Latin American Studies and to provide a voice regarding the direction of the LLILAS program.
+ILASSA assists with recruiting and orientation activities and also sends representatives to the Graduate Student Assembly (GSA) and other campus activities.
+Membership is open to all LLILAS graduate students.

 Theses and Dissertations